-The symposium is titled Decolonisation in the 2020s, and is a collaboration with MASP and UAL’s Decolonising Arts Institute and Goldsmiths Department of Visual Cultures.
-As with the original ArtSchool project, we’ve invited various contributors to contribute a short text (1,500 words) on a given theme, and to join a subsequent live video call to discuss it.
-This time we’re working with two contributors per theme (rather than one person speaking on one artwork).
+This symposium was a collaboration with Museu de Arte de São Paulo, UAL’s Decolonising Arts Institute and Goldsmiths Department of Visual Cultures.
+Jumping off from our pilot ArtSchool 2020 project, this programme invited various contributors to contribute a short text (1,500 words) on a given theme, and to join a subsequent live video call to discuss it.

 Artist, curator, and researcher Rachael Minott thinks through decolonial views on artmaking, gathering the thoughts of Audre Lorde and her own personal experiences.